scikit-learn/enhancement_proposals/slep019/proposal.rst

  Abstract
 **********

-This SLEP proposes updating the Governance to broaden the notion of contribution in scikit-learn and to ease subsequent related changes to the Governance without requiring SLEPs.
+This SLEP proposes updating the Governance to broaden the notion of core contribution in scikit-learn.
+At this aim, the Technical Committee is renamed as Steering Committee, opening the decision process to new to be defined core roles.
+New core roles would be introduced without requiring new SLEPs, to ease subsequent related changes to the Governance.

 ************
  Motivation